keebio/keebio-docs/docs/bdn9-rev3-build-guide.md

 ## Assemble Case

 If you soldered on encoders earlier, you'll need to place the included 3D-printed support piece over the hotswap sockets as shown below.
-This will also you to press down on the encoders without causing the switches to dislodge from the PCB.
+This will allow you to press down on the encoders without causing the switches to dislodge from the PCB.

 ![](./assets/images/bdn9-rev3/IMG_6184.jpeg)